← Back to 史記

 便 使

 In his eleventh year, in winter, Prince Hui flattered Duke Yin, saying: 'The common people find you suitable, my lord.
 You should take the throne.
 I beg to kill Prince Yun for you, my lord.
 Make me your chancellor.'
 Duke Yin said: 'There is the previous lord's command.
 I acted as regent because Yun was young.
 Now Yun has grown up.
 I am preparing the Tu Qiu lands to grow old there, handing over governance to Prince Yun.'
 Hui feared that Yun would hear and turn to punish him, so instead he slandered Duke Yin to Yun, saying: 'Duke Yin wishes to take the throne permanently, removing you.
 You should plan for it.
-I beg to kill Duke Yin for you.'
+Allow me to kill Duke Yin on your behalf.”
 Prince Yun agreed.
 In the eleventh month, Duke Yin sacrificed to the Bell Spirit, purified himself at the She Orchard, and lodged at the Kuai family.
 Hui sent someone to kill Duke Yin at the Kuai family, and established Prince Yun as ruler.
 This was Duke Huan.

 26